yochaigal/cairn/wip/2e/deep-dives.md

 To determine the distance between two points, combine the penalties from both **Path** and **Terrain** types.
 Consult the [Terrain](#terrain-difficulty) and [Path Difficulty](#path-difficulty) tables to determine the appropriate penalty to travel.
 For instance, if two **points** on the map are connected by a forest trail, the total travel distance would be 3 Watches (+1 Watch for the winding trail and +2 Watches for the _Tough_ wooded terrain).

 Traveling by a maintained road incurs _no_ penalties to travel, while trails add one Watch to the journey.
 Traveling through the wilderness _always_ adds two Watches.
 For travel via waterways, refer to the surrounding terrain difficulty.
-Tally any new penalties the party would encounter due to a change in paths or terrain during the journey.
-For longer journeys, add up to +3 Watches as penalty.
+Include penalties from any changes in paths or terrain along the route, and for longer journeys add up to +3 Watches.
 Mounts, guides, and maps can increase the party's travel speed or even negate certain penalties.

 ### Path Difficulty